-Many patients nowadays need more from their physicians than traditional medical advice and treatments.
-These patients, whether baby boomers or millennials, turn to medical spas for a scientifically-sound, safe way to improve their appearance and boost their confidence.
+Many patients want more from their doctors than traditional medical treatment.
+These patients — whether Baby Boomers or Millennials — turn to medical spas for a way to improve their appearance and boost their confidence.

 Although insufficient regulations render it impossible to accurately determine the number of medical spas in the United States, experts agree on the industry’s rapid growth.
 Patti Biro, education director for the International Medical Spa Association, confirms this.
 “This is more than a trend,” she said.
 “It is a movement.”

-“It’s not like hospitals that have to be inspected by the Department of Health.
-An industry like this develops and regulation seems to follow.
+“It’s not like hospitals that have to be inspected by the Department of Health,” says Jeff Howell, Director of Government Affairs for the Missouri State Medical Association.
+“An industry like this develops and regulation seems to follow.
 It’s like Uber or payday loans, the regulations come after.”

-Dr. Monica Gavin, who runs a medispa in Bethlehem, Pennsylvania, explains to Everyday Health that going to a medical spa is “like going to a day spa, but for medical treatments.”
-Medispas, the article continues, boast top-notch customer service and feel luxurious.
-Medispas typically do not accept insurance, as they offer almost exclusively elective procedures that improve appearance.
+Dr. Monica Gavin, who runs a med spa in Bethlehem, Pennsylvania, explains to Everyday Health that going to a medical spa is “like going to a day spa, but for medical treatments.”
+Med spas, the article continues, boast top-notch customer service and feel luxurious.
+Med spas typically do not accept insurance, as they offer almost exclusively elective procedures that improve appearance.
 Patients pay fully out-of-pocket, so they expect extraordinary service.

 Says Dr. Faramarz Samie, a Philadelphia-based dermatologist in Philadelphia to Everyday Health: “The key is to go to a medispa where a physician determines your treatment plan and oversees the way it’s carried out.”

-For starters, the same way you market your successful, modern traditional medical practice: with robust service content about medispa treatments and compelling visuals — before-and-after pics work well here.
-Offer online booking so that potential customers can schedule an appointment, discretely, at any time.
-Create separate social media pages for your medispa and add those services to Google My Business, and all directory profiles.
+Your medical practice should consider offering online booking so that potential customers can schedule an appointment at any time, create separate social media pages for your meds spa, and add med spa services to your Google My Business profile and all directory profiles.